Man Utd sweep past Man City as Carrick enjoys perfect start

 Instead of closing the gap at the top to a manageable three points they could find themselves nine adrift if Arsenal beat Nottingham Forest later on Saturday.

-For United it was the perfect start to Carrick's tenure as they moved provisionally into fourth place.
+For United it was the perfect start to Carrick's tenure as they moved provisionally into fourth place with a display that will add weight to the argument for his long-term appointment.

 "It's unbelievable, being here with our people, with the fans, the way we have suffered during the season but today we faced up and showed who we are," United defender Lisandro Martinez told Sky Sports.